Australian Animals: What You’ll See Down Under

 Black quoll.
 Image: Pepper Bush Adventures

-There are 4 species of quoll in Australia, and while they all look a bit different, each species has distinctive white spots.
+There are four species of quoll in Australia, and while they all look a bit different, each species has distinctive white spots.
 You might mistake these Aussie critters for some type of rodent, but they’re actually carnivorous marsupials that eat birds, reptiles, and sometimes other furry creatures.

 Quolls like to come out at night and can be shy around humans.
 One of our favorite wildlife experiences is a campfire dinner with our mates at Pepper Bush Adventures in Tasmania.
 While enjoying a delicious meal in the remote wilderness, you’ll see the nocturnal creatures (including quolls) come to life and start wandering around your camp!